charlesjhill/UCBearcatBandsApp/README.md

 For frontends, we are doing two UIs:
 - A traditional web application.
 We currently have a demo written in [Blazor](https://dotnet.microsoft.com/apps/aspnet/web-apps/client), a framework for making Single-Page Applications (SPAs) using C#/.NET.
 We have other options:
   - [Django?](https://docs.djangoproject.com/en/2.2/topics/templates/) - Django Templates would allow for us to create a web-frontend which tightly integrates with Django, but not Django-Rest-Framework.
 As a result, we wouldn't be able to use the REST API if we roll with this for the site, thus we'd essentially need to maintain two APIs.
 However, it does integrate cleanly otherwise.
-  - Instead of using Django Templates, we can also use a "traditional" javascript UI framework for building the site.
-IF we use one of these, we'd be able to use the REST API we are maintaining for the mobile app, plus they have solid developer communities and are quite powerful.
-However, it's another thing we'd need to learn and figure out.
   - [Angular](https://angular.io/) - A Typescript Framework for web applications; Mature and tested.
 Supported by Google Open Source
-    - [React](https://reactjs.org/) - "A JS library for building UIs" - Supported by Facebook Open Source
-    - [Vue.JS](https://vuejs.org/) - "Approachable, versatile, performant " - Newcomer of the trio, but it does have the most momentum.
-Fully community supported, w/o the grace of a core dev team of an existing corporation.
 - An iOS only mobile app
   - Details about our configuration / setup are below.